 Siena hosts a jazz festival at the end of July, put on by the foundation Siena Jazz.

 Siena's magnificent black and white Italian Romanesque cathedral, the Duomo di Siena includes the Libreria Piccolomini, Baptistery, and the Museo dell'Opera del Duomo.
 It's a must-see, especially around September when the marble mosaic floors of the Duomo are uncovered.
-You must pay for a visit; some travelers prefer not to wait in line and purchase a Siena Cathedral Combo Pass.

 Let's face it, planning a trip to take in the Palio must be done far in advance.
 There are some way around this problem.
 You can buy a Palio package from a place like Select Italy which is all inclusive.
 This way you'll have reserved tickets to watch the event from one of the many balconies or in the grandstand on the Piazza del Campo.